o3de/sig-testing/intermittent_failures.md

 - Isolate a single test using [GoogleTest filtering](https://github.com/google/googletest/blob/master/docs/advanced.md#running-a-subset-of-the-tests) or [PyTest filtering](https://docs.pytest.org/en/6.2.x/usage.html#specifying-tests-selecting-tests)
 - For more data on order-dependent failures, randomize the order of the tests with [GoogleTest shuffle](https://github.com/google/googletest/blob/master/docs/advanced.md#shuffling-the-tests) or [PyTest-random-order](https://github.com/jbasko/pytest-random-order)

-For historical health of individual tests in Jekins runs, refer to the Test Metrics Dashboard (currently unavailable)

 #### Step 3: Document

 After clarifying the failure reason and reproduction rate, create a new [GitHub Issue](https://github.com/o3de/o3de/issues/new/choose) to track a fix.
-To help raise awareness and priority on the issue, reach out over [Discord](https://discord.gg/p3padwr58u)
+Add a label for the SIG which maintains that feature 'sig/XYZ' ***OR*** use label 'needs-sig'.
+To help raise awareness and priority on the issue, also reach out over [Discord](https://discord.gg/p3padwr58u)

 #### Step 4: Disable

-If possible, disable the test from executing and/or disable the intermittent feature.
+If possible, immediately disable the test from executing and/or disable the intermittent feature.
 This will prevent the failure from impacting all other users of O3DE.

 ## Further Reading